aavieux/portfolio-s3/README.md

   The cultural difference is mostly outlined in the group project.
 I am working with people with different nationalities such as from Turkey and Brasil.
   Having a difference in the time zones of 5 hours, sometimes made it harder for us to cooperate and schedule meetings.
 Also understanding one's culture might be hard for somebody who hasn't participated in intercultural meetings, but at the end of the day if we try to understand each other's viewpoints and opinions, most of the time we can find a common way to deal with the setbacks.
   There are many books, and materials published that try to explain and dive deep into the different cultures and their charecters.
-Such is the book "Culture and organisations" by Gert Jan Hofstede, which was reccomended to me by my teacher Samuil Angelov,    which I would like to get familiar with soon.
+Such is the book "Culture and organisations" by Gert Jan Hofstede, which was recommended to me by my teacher Samuil Angelov, which I would like to get familiar with soon.
+    I have also watched some videos including [this](https://youtu.be/VMwjscSCcf0?si=TPaph6glohciT8Rm) about it on Youtube.

 ## LO6.
 Requirements and Design

 ### Design choice of my individual project
-- Front end: React JS

-- Back end: Java Spring Boot

-- Database: MSSQL
+- Front end: I have chosen React JS as the main framework of the project, because React is currently the most used framework and it has the biggest community, which means it is most supported, has the most topics covered in the forums and most of the companies search reacts as a crucial part of a developer's skills list.

+- Back end: Java Spring Boot was my choice because, it is very easy to develop applications with Java or Groovy, reduces lots of development time and increases productivity, ot is very easy to integrate Spring Boot Application with its Spring Ecosystem like Spring JDBC, Spring ORM, Spring Data, and Spring Security etc and it follows “Opinionated Defaults Configuration” Approach to reduce Developer effort.

+- Database: I have chosen MSSQL databse, because it comes with many useful tools that will speed up database design, development, troubleshooting, and maintenance.
+For example, companies that have a data warehouse running on the MSSQL platform can easily integrate it with Analysis Services and Power BI without having to buy third-party software; everything is available on the MS Data platform.
+### Architectural design
+...//TODO
 ### UX design
 In order to have a good User Experience (UX), the project has to have a user friendly User Interface (UI) and an intuitive and easy to way of navigating through the application.
 After an extensive research (mentioned in {research page}) I developed my own, which fits the modern etiquette of the front-end side of projects and delivers an easy and understandable way of navigation.